xXPHIL1337Xx/LAB-1-Vagrant/README.md

 # LAB-1-Vagrant
-My lab on vagrant files!
+My very simple lab on vagrant!

 Vagrantfile and HTML file for my lab in class!
 Feel free to commit changes or advice <3